stanford-cs248/draw-svg/README.md

 The assignment is due Jan 20th at 11:59:59 PM.

 ## Submission instruction
-Zip your assignment directory (please delete build directory to reduce the file size), and upload your zipped file to [Canvas](https://canvas.stanford.edu).Please also include a brief writeup (can be a few lines), including all the SUNET ids of the members on your team, the tasks you completed and comments and/or considerations you want to let us know (optional). **One team only needs one submission.**
+Zip your assignment directory (please delete the `build` directory to reduce the file size), and upload your zipped file to [Canvas](https://canvas.stanford.edu).
+Please also include a brief writeup (can be a few lines), including all the SUNET ids of the members on your team, the tasks you completed and comments and/or considerations you want to let us know (optional). **One team only needs one submission.**

 ## Getting started